msank00/msank00.github.io/_posts/2019-07-12-blog_200_DL_NLP_Part_1.md

 Mean Squared Logarithmic Error (MSLE) loss function is a variant of MSE, which is defined as above.

 - It is usually used when the `true values` and the `predicted values` are very big.
 And therefore, their difference are also very big.
-In that situation, you generally don't want to penalizes huge difference between true and predicted die to their high value range.
+In that situation, you generally don't want to penalizes huge difference between true and predicted to their high value range.
 - One use case say `sales price` prediction.
 Here the true value range can be very `skewed` which affects the prediction as well.
 Here regular `MSE` will heavily penalizes the big differences.
 But in this scenario it's wrong because here by default the value ranges are very big i.e. skewed.
 In this scenario one good approach is take the `log(true_value)` and predict that, and by default you have to use the `MSLE`.
 - Another usefulness of applying `log` is it fixes the skewness and brings it more close to normal distribution.